Is Quikrete as Strong as Concrete? (Is There A Difference?)

 Strength of Quikrete

-Quikrete can be just as strong as regular concrete, reaching up to 4,000 psi.
+Quikrete can be as strong as regular concrete, reaching up to 4,000 psi.
 It’s not as strong as reinforced concrete but certainly compares well with standard concrete.

 Defining Concrete